 Urban - Future areas may have access to the City's public water supply or sanitary sewer systems but not both, and typically don't have urban levels of fire service.
 These areas present opportunities to increase service levels over time and responsibly manage the public costs of growth.
 Urban services, including City water and sewer, are not intended to be provided to UF areas until the designation is removed through an amendment to planokc.
 Commercial and light industrial uses may be appropriate provided they do not negatively impact agricultural operations and character or the potential to eventually urbanize.

-n/a
+Gross Density n/a

-n/a
+Lot Sizes n/a

-n/a
+Non-residential Floor to n/a

+Area Ratio (FAR) Range II/a